<img alt="" src="https://secure.poor5zero.com/190217.png" style="display:none;">

 Brooke Fisher: “I think we also have to remember that HubSpot also has a bunch of free SEO tools that you can use for SEO planning because even though technical SEO is a big part of your website grader score, another factor of your score is content.
 So you should consider things like how well your content is written, whether you’re using those pillar pages correctly, and if your blogs and articles are helping you gain more authority in Google’s eyes.
 Utilizing the free SEO tools will help you plan out what to put into your CMS.”

-Here are some of our favorite HubSpot CMS experiences:
+Here are some of our favorite HubSpot CMS (now Content Hub) experiences:

 API Show-and-Tell - Ben Brophy’s Pick